 Although considered a winter squash, the acorn squash is from the same family as summer squash, which includes zucchini.
 It is a botanical fruit which is treated as a culinary vegetable.
 Squash is native to the Americas.
-Thought to be the first food cultivated by Native American Indians, squash, along with beans and corn, is part of the Indian triad of the three most important food staples.
+Thought to be the first food cultivated by Indigenous tribes, squash, along with beans and corn, is part of the Indigenous triad of the three most important food staples.

 Acorn Squash Botanical Name

 Cucurbita pepo L. var. turbinata.
 Acorn squash is an edible gourd which grows on a vine.

 acorn squash, winter squash, žalud squash, agern squash, ng bunga ng oak kalabasa, courge poivrée, eichelkürbis, makk squash, acorn leiðsögn, squash dearcán, squash ghianda, zīle drūzmēties, gilė skvošas, Żołądź squash, abóbora, ghindă squash, calabaza, acorn boga, ekollonsquash, meşe palamudu kabak, sboncen fesen

 Acorn Squash Varieties

 Along with the standard green variety, you may also run across orange and white acorn squash varieties.